mhornee/Dropper/README.md

 // OR
 dropper.theme = Dropper.Themes.Black(UIColor.blackColor()) // Uses Black UIColor
 ```
-- `border` *(width: CGFloat, color: UIColor)*: Specify the border width and the color of the Dropper
+- `border` *(width: CGFloat, color: UIColor)*: Specify the border width and the color of the MHDropper
 ```Swift
 dropper.border = (width: 2, color: UIColor.blueColor())
 ```

-- `refresh()`: Refresh the Dropper.
+- `refresh()`: Refresh the MHDropper.
 For specifically calling .reloadData() on the Table View

 ## License

-Dropper is available under the MIT license.
+MHDropper is available under the MIT license.
 See the LICENSE file for more info.

-Built by [Ozzie Kirkby](http://kirkbyo.com/), if you have any question feel free to contact.
-[Twitter](https://twitter.com/kirkbyo_)
+Built by [Ozzie Kirkby](http://kirkbyo.com/).
+Forked and updated by [Michael Horn](http://hornware.com)